Novianaghovin/TIC2601/README.md

 LOGS
 -
-UPDATED AS OF 26 OCTOBER 2024:
+UPDATES AS OF 26 OCTOBER 2024:
 1) Have built the challenge web UI using react.js to display the top navigation bar, My Challenges with the leaderboard button and Available Challenges with the Join button.